 Buy The Guide for just $7 and get a FREE COPY of Listening, Summarising and Questioning - The Simple, Effective Skills of Conflict Resolution.

-Some of the outcomes of this exercise can include:
+Some of the outcomes of the listening exercise can include:

 Surprise at how difficult it is to talk without interruption for 3 minutes.
 (See Principle 2 - That we do not interrupt one another)